Syncop8/Agile88/_docs/how-we-work-agile-ninjas.md

 next_section:
 ---

-We We Work - For Agile Project Experts (Ninjas)
+How We Work - For Agile Project Experts / Ninjas
 ==========================